CharanK04/example-repo/Readme.md

 #Example Repository
-This is a sample repo, Hello !
+This is a sample repo, HelloWorld !

+Changes